-herman isn’t here. he’s been arrested for heresy because he was observed by the mind-control robots to be secretly believing that Assyrian was a foreign pronunciation of Arthurian, and that otto and ossa and offa were all foreigners having a go at saying Arthur and they meant king, and they’re going to string him up.
+as you will see, herman isn’t here. he’s been arrested for heresy because he was observed by the mind-control robots to be secretly believing that assyrian was an alternative pronunciation of arthurian, and that otto and ossa and offa were all variants – speakers of different dialects all having a go at saying arthur, as in king arthur, and there’s a dire possibility they’re going to string him up.

-i feel a bit guilty about it because if he did believe such heretical stuff it may have been because of me. i told him how if you straightforwardly apply the best principles of historical linguistics to the corpuses, having a good general knowledge of at least several, you end up chucking out the current chronologies as spurious and fanciful and then bang goes your ecclesiastica out of both shotgun barrels and there he poor ole is on the rack and ecclesiastica turning the crank handles.
+i feel a bit guilty about it because if he did believe such heretical stuff it may have been because of me. i told him how if you straight-forwardly apply the best principles of historical linguistics to the corpora, having a good general knowledge of at least several, you end up chucking out the current chronologies as spurious and fanciful and that enrages anyone still under the enchantment of the ecclesiasts and you cop serious flaming out of both barrels and so there he is on the rack (spit?) and the spirit of ecclesiastica turning the crank handles.

 so the least i can do is take his class for him while he’s away.